NETWAYS/fundamentals4puppet-training/sections/code_logic/04_functions.md

 ****

-* Create a erb template for your vhost by copying your static file and replace the values with erb
+* Create an erb template for your vhost by copying your static file and replace the values with erb

 For syntax checking on erb templates you can use `erb -P -x -T '-' template.erb | ruby -c`.